Walking

 From

-the bungalows on East Gaua there are basically two trekking
+East Gaua there are basically three trekking

 1) The